AP-Skill-Development-Corporation/SRM-Django-2023-2024/README.md

 # Day-03(21-06-2023):
   - Python Basics like Variables,Assignment of it
-  - Data types,Input and Output Formatting with sample examples on it
+  - Data types,type function,Input and Output Formatting with sample examples on it
   - Typecasting, Keywords and Operators
   - Recorded Video Link [Click Here]()